Generated wide Virginia mountain river scene representing the New River, not an exact location photo

 Best flows

-Use the Radford gauge with reach-specific access and dam-separated context.
+Use the Radford gauge with section-by-section access and dam-separated context.
 Stable or falling water is the best large-river signal.

 Skip when releases, storms, high wind, broad ledges, pushy current, low scraping flow, unsafe heat, or shuttle uncertainty make the plan hard to control.